biocommons/biocommons.github.io/docs/contributing.md

 biocommons projects use shared technical standards and coding guidelines in order to operate consistently and coherently, and to facilitate contributors moving between projects.

+## Getting Started

+New to Biocommons and looking for ways to contribute?
+The best way to get started is to sign up on the [Biocommons Slack](community#slack) and introduce yourself!
+You may also consider joining one or more [Biocommons discussion lists](community#discussion-lists).

+If you have a specific feature in mind for a Biocommons product, create an issue following our [community guidelines](#issues) to get in touch with a project team.

 ## Preferred Tools

 - Meetings: Google Calendar and Google Meet, with an agenda attached to the meeting